leikareipa/rallysported/README.md

-`Note!` This is an umbrella repository for the various projects that make up RallySportED.
-You'll find links to the individual projects, below.

 # RallySportED
-RallySportED is a set of tools for modding the cult 1996 DOS game Rally-Sport.
+RallySportED is a set of tools for modding the demo version of Rally-Sport, the classic 1996 DOS racing game.

 The tools grant you the following powers:
-- Create new tracks
+- Create new tracks and/or modify existing ones
-- Modify existing tracks
-- Edit textures
+- Paint textures
-- Edit the AI
+- Make new AI opponents
-- Alter the game's hard-coded palettes
+- Customize the game's hard-coded keyboard controls

-And they're available for a variety of platforms:
-- DOS
-- Linux
-- Windows
-- Browsers

-At the moment, RallySportED provides exclusive support for the demo version of Rally-Sport, which you can find online and also bundled with the binary distributions of RallySportED.
-The full commercial release of the game is not supported, at this time (generally speaking, the commercial release adds a couple of tracks, fixes a few bugs, and introduces split-screen support, but is otherwise the same as the demo version).
+# Screenshots

 <table>
     <tr>